psarando/shire-reckoning/README.md

 seem to support a March 21st start of the reckoning of the Calendar of Imladris:

 1. Tolkien's letter #211 estimated the events of The Lord of the Rings occurred around 6000 years ago.
-2. Rivendell new year's day "corresponded more or less with Shire April 6" (Astron 6).
+2. Rivendell New Year's Day "corresponded more or less with Shire April 6" (Astron 6).
 3. Gregorian January 1 corresponded "more or less to the Shire January 9" (Afteryule 9).
 4. The correlations of the Kings' and New Reckoning dates with Shire Reckoning dates imply these calendars were in sync by the Fourth Age:
-    * Rethe 25 = Kings'/Stewards' Reckoning Súlimë 25 = New Reckoning new year's day
+    * Rethe 25 = Kings'/Stewards' Reckoning Súlimë 25 = New Reckoning New Year's Day
     * Halimath 22 = New Reckoning Yavannië 30
 5. The details of the Kings' Reckoning leap-day rules make it possible to calculate that this calendar drifted 3 days behind a proleptic Gregorian calendar over the 6462 year period